Together, we are creating a sustainable festival

 - It’s easy to get fresh clean water with multiple refill stations across the festival site.

-- UnityWater Hydration Stations are located next to Customer Service and next to the water fountains providing FREE for festival goers
+- UnityWater Hydration Station is located next to Customer Service providing FREE water refills for festival goers

 - CMF will not be selling any bottled water